 However, these amplifiers can get pretty rare and expensive to purchase, often going for price tags above $3000.
 Even the 2008 Fender reissue can be quite hard to find.

 The Sunn tone demand increased incredibly fast through the years due to the hype generated online, with many pedals claiming to nail its tone.
-Maybe the most popular being EQD Acapulco Gold, which delivers quite good tones but not even close to the Sunn Model T.
+Maybe the most popular being EQD Acapulco Gold, which delivers quite good tones but is not even close to the Sunn Model T.

 After being blown away by the Black Hole’s tone, I started asking myself, ‘ How can we make this even better?’
-So, I started experimenting with the EQ section, which most often the weakest point of the JFET preamps in a box.
+So, I started experimenting with the EQ section, which is most often the weakest point of the JFET preamps in a box.